SSkipr/AeronauticaHelper/README.md

 ### 2. **Installing Dependencies**

-Use pip to install the required libraries.
+Normally, the program will install any required libraries for you upon first launch.
+However, if you want to install the libraries yourself, please follow the instructions below.

 In your terminal or command prompt, run:

 ```bash
 pip install pyautogui easyocr numpy requests pynupt PyQt5